leearmstrong/ElectricSidecar/README.md

 ## How to get it

-If you would like to join the TestFlight, email jverkoey@gmail.com
+If you would like to join the TestFlight, email jverkoey@gmail.com or join our Discord at: https://discord.gg/hPeqFkmaDb

 ## How to use it